Brussels Griffon

 Brussels Griffon Appearance

-The Brussels Griffon is a small, compact breed with a distinctive, expressive face characterized by large, round eyes and a short, smushed nose, that resembles a bat or a monkey.
-Their coat can be either smooth or rough, and they come in a range of colors from browns to reds to black.
+The Brussels Griffon is a small dog with an expressive face characterized by large, round eyes and a short, smushed nose.
+Their coat can be either smooth or rough, and they come in a range of colors, from browns to reds to black.

 - Ears